davedoesdev/qlobber-fsq/README.md

   - `{Integer} unique_bytes` Number of random bytes to append to each message's filename (encoded in hex), in order to avoid name clashes.
 Defaults to 16.
 If you increase it (or change the algorithm to add some extra information like the hostname), be sure to reduce `split_topic_at` accordingly.

-  - `{Integer} single_ttl` Default time-to-live (in milliseconds) for messages which should be read at most one subscriber.
+  - `{Integer} single_ttl` Default time-to-live (in milliseconds) for messages which should be read by at most one subscriber.
 This value is added to the current time and the resulting expiry time is put into the message's filename.
 After the expiry time, the message is ignored and deleted when convenient.
 Defaults to 1 hour.

   - `{Integer} multi_ttl`.
 Default time-to-live (in milliseconds) for messages which can be read by many subscribers.
 This value is added to the current time and the resulting expiry time is put into the message's filename.
 After the expiry time, the message is ignored and deleted when convenient.
 Defaults to 5 seconds.

-  - `{Integer} poll_interval`. `qlobber-fsq` reads the `UPDATE` file at regular intervals to check whether any messages have been written. `poll_interval` is the time (in milliseconds) betwen each check.
+  - `{Integer} poll_interval`. `qlobber-fsq` reads the `UPDATE` file at regular intervals to check whether any messages have been written. `poll_interval` is the time (in milliseconds) between each check.
 Defaults to 1 second.

   - `{Boolean} notify`.
 Whether to use [`fs.watch`](http://nodejs.org/api/fs.html#fs_fs_watch_filename_options_listener) to watch for changes to the `UPDATE` file.
 Note that this will be done in addition to reading it every `poll_interval` milliseconds because `fs.watch` (`inotify` underneath) can be unreliable, especially under high load.